Marvelous Nakamba

-Marvelous Nakamba (born 19 January 1994) is a Zimbabwean professional footballer who plays as a defensive midfielder for club Luton Town and the Zimbabwe national team.
+Marvelous Nakamba (born 19 January 1994) is a Zimbabwean professional footballer who plays as a defensive midfielder for Greek Super League club Panetolikos and the Zimbabwe national team.

+Nakamba started his career in his native Zimbabwe with Bantu Rovers before moving to Nancy in 2012.
+After mainly playing for Nancy's second team, he moved to Vitesse, where he became a regular player for the club.
+Nakamba would later join Club Brugge, winning the 2017–18 Belgian First Division A in his first season with the club.
+In 2019, he moved to Premier League side Aston Villa, before joining Luton Town on loan, being part of the squad that achieved promotion via the playoffs.
+He has been part of three Africa Cup of Nations squads with Zimbabwe.

 Club career

 Early career

 Born in Hwange near Victoria Falls in Zimbabwe, Nakamba made his senior debut with local team Bantu Rovers in 2010, aged 16.
 He left the country in July 2012, and had trials at French side Nancy.

 Nakamba officially joined Nancy on 24 December 2012, aged 18, for an undisclosed fee.
 He received the international clearance seven days later, and was assigned to the reserve team in CFA.

 On 9 May 2014, Nakamba played his first match as a professional, starting in a 3–1 home win against Angers SCO.
 He played his second match seven days later, coming on as a late substitute in a 0–0 away draw against AJ Auxerre, and a new deal was offered to him on 19 May.